AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/visual-learning/VL-Behavior.md

 water rewards.

-Once mice perform the task at criterion level, they transition to `TRAINING_2` where a gray screen inter-stimulus interval is added to the task.
-Stimuli appear for 250 ms followed by a 500 ms gray screen, then another 250 ms stimulus, and so on.
+Once mice perform the task at criterion level, they transition to `TRAINING_2` where a 500ms gray screen inter-stimulus interval is added to the task.
 This gray screen period makes the task more difficult by adding a working memory component — the task of the mouse is to determine "is what I am seeing now the same or different as what I saw 500 ms ago?".